nicholasdille/container-slides/170_supply_chain_security/renovate/slides.md

 ## Testing the Renovate configuration

+Configuration changes *will*  break Renovate

+### Isolate the change

+Factor out the change

-XXX isolate change in separate repo
+Test in a separate repository

-XXX `--platform=local`
+(Optionally) run Renovate manually for speed

+### Test locally

+Do not commit changes

+Run Renovate locally using `--platform=local`

 ---